protocol/web3-dev-team/proposals/nftschool.md

 ## Purpose &amp; impact
 #### Background &amp; intent
 _Describe the desired state of the world after this project?
 Why does that matter?_
-* Developers in the NFT space have a canonical place to look up how NFTs are handled.
-That includes addressing, storing, metadata, minting, etc
-* Developers recognize those as best practices
-*
+* The NFT space is exploding, people are defining a bunch of practices in the wild, and we want to make sure they encode best practices for addressing and persistence to ensure NFT data is protected
+* We intend this to be a one stop shop for any developer interested in the NFT space.
+That includes learning about concepts, and  hands on tutorials guides.
+A cross between a docs site and a marketing site

 #### Assumptions &amp; hypotheses
 _What must be true for this project to matter?_
 * Most people who’ll be active in the NFT space haven’t joined it yet, so there will be a lot of people who need to be convinced that they should care about how NFTs are addressed and stored
-* Most people in this space are not aware of best practices when it comes to addressing, storing, metadatam, minting etc.
+* Most people in this space are not aware of best practices when it comes to addressing, storing, metadata, minting etc.
-*

 #### User workflow example
 _How would a developer or user use this new capability?_
-* Googling "nft minting" and similar keywords bring devs to this website
+* Googling "nft metadata" and similar keywords bring devs to this website
-* develops use resources to learn about concepts
+* developers use resources to learn about metadata
 * developers use resources to build their own applications

 #### Impact